oracle-quickstart/oci-hpc-oke/README.md

+> [!IMPORTANT]
+> Ubuntu is not currently officially supported.
+We are working on adding support.

 # Running RDMA (remote direct memory access) GPU workloads on OKE using GPU Operator and Network Operator

 Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.